-Finasteride is an oral medication that stops your body converting testosterone into DHT.
-DHT, or dihydrotestosterone, is the hormone responsible for male pattern baldness.
+Finasteride is an oral medication that stops your body from converting testosterone into DHT.
+DHT, or dihydrotestosterone, is the hormone responsible for both female and male pattern baldness.
 Blocking DHT production is a highly effective way to stop progressive balding in men.

-Minoxidil, meanwhile, is a topical treatment.
+Minoxidil, meanwhile, is a topical or oral treatment sometimes recommended as an alternative to Finasteride.
 It widens the blood vessels in your scalp so more nutrients can flow to the follicles, stimulating hair growth.
-It also has anti-inflammatory properties, and acts as an anti-androgen [3-4].
+It also has anti-inflammatory properties and acts as an anti-androgen [3-4].
 DHT is a powerful androgen.

 Minoxidil is usually sold under the brand name Regaine in the UK.
 Finasteride is sold under the brand name Propecia.

 For men experiencing male pattern baldness, Finasteride is widely considered to be more effective than Minoxidil [5-6].
 But a combination of both is often more effective than one or the other [7-9].